-Herry D. Weaver, art instructor at Steinmetz High school, will describe the relationship of color and personality in a talk before the Locke FTA at 12:45 p. m.
-Treesday.
-Sharing the speaking the state of the Locke FTA at 12:45 p. m.
-Treesday Sharing the speaking the same of the work of the work being done in sight saving classes.

-Preceding the session a dessert luncheon will be served by Mrs. Prace of the served by Mrs. Frank Freehilch and her committee.
-Business session activities will include the election of officers.
+Henry D. Weaver, art instructor at Steinmetz High school, will describe the relationship of color describe the relationship of color and personality in a talk before the Locke PTA at 12:45 p. m.
+Tuesday.
+Sharing the speaking program will be Mra.
+Bea Anzelda, recreation chairman, who will tell of the work being done in sight saving classes.
+Preceding the session a dessert luncheon will be served by Mrs. Prank Prochines and her committee.
+Business session activities and the contraction of the session of the session in th